 Medicare vs. Medicaid: 2 key differences

-The first and biggest difference between Medicare and Medicaid is who’s eligible for each program.
+The first and most significant difference between Medicare and Medicaid is eligibility.

-Because of the different eligibility rules, some people who qualify for Medicaid won’t qualify for Medicare and vice versa.
+Because of the different eligibility rules, some people who qualify for Medicaid won’t be eligible for Medicare, and vice versa.

-If it’s deemed medically necessary, Medicaid can cover the cost of nursing homes, assisted living communities, and other long-term care alternatives.
+If medically necessary, Medicaid can cover the cost of nursing homes, assisted living communities, and other long-term care options.

 Generally, Medicare only covers short term stays in skilled nursing facilities after a hospitalization.